St Mary's Cathedral, Dublin: Organ

-Music of the Pro-Cathedral
+Choir

-Music has always been a central ministry in Saint Mary's Pro-Cathedral.
-The Church is noted for its Palestrina Choir, the resident choir of Saint Mary's Pro-Cathedral.
+The church is known for its Palestrina Choir, the resident choir of Saint Mary's Cathedral.
 It had its origins in a boys' choir formed in the 1890s by Vincent O'Brien, then a music teacher at St Mary's Place Christian Brothers School in Dublin.
-It was at a performance of Palestrina's Missa Papae Marcelli at St Teresa's Carmelite Church in Clarendon Street in 1898 that this choir came to the attention of Edward Martyn, their founding sponsor.
+It was at a performance of Palestrina's Missa Papae Marcelli at St. Teresa's Carmelite Church in Clarendon Street in 1898 that this choir came to the attention of Edward Martyn, their founding sponsor.
 Martyn wished to promote the music of Palestrina which was espoused by Pope Pius X as a standard to which liturgical music should aspire.
-The Palestrina Choir was constituted and installed in the Pro-Cathedral on 1 January 1903 with O'Brien as director.
+The Palestrina Choir was constituted and installed in the cathedral on 1 January 1903 with O'Brien as director.

-In the century since its foundation, the Choir has had seven directors.
+In the century since its foundation, the choir has had seven directors.
 Vincent O'Brien, director until 1946, was succeeded by his son, Oliver.
 In 1978, Fr Seán O hEarcaigh took over the baton from Oliver O'Brien.
 He was succeeded in 1982, by Ite O'Donovan and in 1996 by Comdt Joseph Ryan. Órla Barry was the director from the end of 1996 to 2001.
-The current director is Blánaid Murphy, who is widely recognised as one of Ireland's pre-eminent choral educators, particularly of children's voices.
-Over the years the Palestrina Choir has attracted singers of high renown.
-John McCormack was a member of the Choir from 1904 to 1905.
-Many recent members are now distinguished soloists, most notably Emmanuel Lawler, who began his singing career as a boy soprano in the Choir.
-In recent years, the Choir has travelled widely, singing at many cathedrals and venues throughout Ireland, Europe, and North America.
+As of 2013, the director was Blánaid Murphy.
+Over the years, the Palestrina Choir has attracted notable singers, including John McCormack who was a member of the choir from 1904 to 1905.
+The choir has travelled widely, singing at several cathedrals and venues throughout Ireland, Europe, and North America.

-During the school term the Palestrina Choir sing at Sunday morning Solemn Latin Mass (Novus Ordo), Friday evening Vespers & Benediction of the Most Blessed Sacrament (5.15pm) and Mass (5.45pm).
+During the school term, the Palestrina Choir sing at Sunday morning Solemn Latin Mass (Novus Ordo), Friday evening Vespers & Benediction of the Most Blessed Sacrament (5.15pm) and Mass (5.45pm).
 A girls' choir was formed in 2009.
-The choir currently sing the 10am Mass on Sundays and the 5.45pm evening Mass on Tuesdays.
-Cantors and visiting choirs frequently assist with the musical liturgies in the cathedral.

-Another permanent group is the Pro Nuova group, which sings contemporary liturgical music at the Sunday evening Mass.